MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/reset-user-rights-in-default-domain-group-policy.md

 ---
 title: Reset user rights in the default domain GPO
-description: Describes how to reset user rights in the default domain Group Policy object (GPO) in Windows Server 2003. ms.date: 12/26/2023
+description: Describes how to reset user rights in the default domain Group Policy object (GPO) in Windows Server. ms.date: 04/30/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting
 localization_priority: medium
-ms.reviewer: kaushika, cenki
-ms.custom: sap:Group Policy\Group Policy management (GPMC or GPedit), csstroubleshoot
+ms.reviewer: kaushika, cenki, esolomou ms.custom: sap:Group Policy\Group Policy management (GPMC or GPedit), csstroubleshoot
 ---
-# How to reset user rights in the default domain group policy in Windows Server 2003
+# How to reset user rights in the default domain group policy in Windows Server

-This article describes how to reset user rights in the default domain Group Policy object (GPO) in Windows Server 2003.
+This article describes how to reset user rights in the default domain Group Policy object (GPO) in Windows Server.

-_Applies to:_ &nbsp; Windows Server 2003
+_Applies to:_ &nbsp; Supported versions of Windows Server
 _Original KB number:_ &nbsp; 324800

 ## Summary